-- To become fluent in a new language, it's best to build on what's been learned beforehand - To build on what's been learned beforehand, it's easiest if your previous attempts are easily available for review - So... save your queries, giving them names and descriptions, adding comments and managing them just like you do your RPG programs - The first tool most System i programmers used for SQL was STRSQL, which is cumbersome for this, so it's less than "natural" for most - There are many ways to accomplish this, but it's important to choose one or more and... - Stop letting your simpler queries scroll up into oblivion! - Keep 'em around to use when building more complex queries
+- To become fluent in a new language, it's best to build on what's been learned beforehand - To build on what's been learned beforehand, it's easiest if your previous attempts are easily available for review - So... save your queries, giving them names and descriptions, adding comments and managing them just like you do your RPG programs

+Manage your queries!

+- The first and often only tool most IBM i programmers used for SQL was STRSQL, which is cumbersome for this, so it's less than "natural" for most - There are many ways to accomplish this, but it's important to choose one or more and...